1)We will now REQUIRE all drivers to wear a head and neck restraint system that meets the S.F.I 38.1 certification.

 - 1.a Any American manufactured block for automobiles or trucks with a stock camshaft location and had (8) cylinders.

-- 1.b Aluminum blocks will be allowed with a 50lb placement penalty split equal between the front and rear motor plate.
+- 1.b Aluminum blocks will be allowed with a 50lb placement penalty split equal (25 lbs on left side frame rail and 25 lbs on right side frame rail) between the front and rear motor plate.

 - 1.c displacement is 366 cubic inches.